 Finally, this Tudor Ruff Ring encapsulates the stiff, starched decorative ruffs worn by monarchs and courtiers alike giving a modern, wearable twist to a striking, historic design.

 The National Portrait Gallery is situated in central London, with Leicester Square and Charing Cross as the tube nearest stations.
 The address is 2 St Martin's Place, London, WC2H 0HE.
+I really hope that you like these new designs and also enjoy the display!

 Well, I finished my vase!
 It came out with a blue green interior and a white speckled exterior.